raphaelradna/german_vocabulary_trainer/README.md

 ## Prerequisites

 This program runs in Python, which can be downloaded from python.org, or via a platform-dependent package manager, e.g. [Homebrew](https://brew.sh/) on macOS.
-It aso requires you to use pip to install pyttsx3, which provides text-to-speech functionality.
+It also requires you to use pip to install pyttsx3, which provides text-to-speech functionality.
 Once Python and pip are installed (pip is installed automatically with Python), run:

 ```
 pip3 install pyttsx3